-Section 78A(8A) of the Environmental Planning and Assessment Act 1979
+Section 4.12(8A) of the Environmental Planning and Assessment ActSchedule 2 of the Environmental Planning and Assessment Regulation 2000

-Application Number SSD 8872 Proposal Sandigo Solar Farm which includes: the construction and operation of a photovoltaic generation facility with an estimated capacity of up to 300 MW; and development of associated infrastructure, including a grid connection and battery storage facilities.
-Location Located on two separate sites both located in the Sandigo area.
-Sites are approximately 25 km southeast of Narrandera, within the Narrandera Shire local government area.
-Applicant ESCO Pacific Pty Ltd Date of Issue 30 November 2017 General Requirements The Environmental Impact Statement (EIS) for the development must comply with the requirements in Schedule 2 of the Environmental Planning and Assessment Regulation 2000.
-In particular, the EIS must include: • a stand-alone executive summary; • a full description of the development, including: - details of construction, operation and decommissioning; - a site plan showing all infrastructure and facilities (including any infrastructure that would be required for the development, but the subject of a separate approvals process); - a detailed constraints map identifying the key environmental and other land use constraints that have informed the final design of the development; • a strategic justification of the development focusing on site selection and the suitability of the proposed site with respect to potential land use conflicts with existing and future surrounding land uses (including other proposed or approved solar farms, rural residential development and subdivision potential); • an assessment of the likely impacts of the development on the environment, focusing on the specific issues identified below, including: - a description of the existing environment likely to be affected by the development; (which is commensurate with the level of impact), including any cumulative impacts of the two sites and existing or proposed developments, taking into consideration any relevant legislation, environmental planning instruments, guidelines, policies, plans and industry codes of practice; - a description of the measures that would be implemented to avoid, mitigate and/or offset the impacts of the development (including draft management plans for specific issues as identified below); and - a description of the measures that would be implemented to monitor and report on the environmental performance of the development; • a consolidated summary of all the proposed environmental management and monitoring measures, identifying all the commitments in the EIS; and the reasons why the development should be approved having regard to: relevant matters for consideration under the Environmental Planning and Assessment Act 1979, including the objects of the Act and how the principles of ecologically sustainable development have been
+Application Number SSD 9097 Proposal Name Quorn Park Solar Project which includes: the construction and operation of a photovoltaic generation facility with an estimated capacity of up to 160 MW; and development of associated infrastructure, including a grid connection and battery storage facilities.
+Location Back Trundle Road, approximately 8.5 km northwest of Parkes, within the Parkes local government area.
+Applicant Renewable Energy Developments Date of Issue 8 March 2018 General Requirements The Environmental Impact Statement (EIS) for the development must comply with the requirements in Schedule 2 of the Environmental Planning and Assessment Regulation 2000.
+In particular, the EIS must include: • a stand-alone executive summary; • a full description of the development, including: - details of construction, operation and decommissioning; - a site plan showing all infrastructure and facilities (including any infrastructure that would be required for the development, but the subject of a separate approvals process); - a detailed constraints map identifying the key environmental and other land use constraints that have informed the final design of the development; • a strategic justification of the development focusing on site selection and the suitability of the proposed site with respect to potential land use conflicts with existing and future surrounding land uses (including other proposed or approved solar projects, rural residential development and subdivision potential); • an assessment of the likely impacts of the development on the environment, focusing on the specific issues identified below, including: - a description of the existing environment likely to be affected by the development; - an assessment of the likely impacts of all stages of the development, (which is commensurate with the level of impact), including any cumulative impacts of the site and existing or proposed developments (including the Goonumbla Solar and Parkes Solar projects), taking into consideration any relevant legislation, environmental planning instruments, guidelines, policies, plans and industry codes of practice; - a description of the measures that would be implemented to avoid, mitigate and/or offset the impacts of the development (including draft management plans for specific issues as identified below); and

-- incorporated in the design, construction and ongoing operations of the development; - the suitability of the site with respect to potential land use conflicts with existing and future surrounding land uses; and - feasible alternatives to the development (and its key components), including the consequences of not carrying out the development.
+- a description of the measures that would be implemented to monitor and report on the environmental performance of the development; - a consolidated summary of all the proposed environmental management and monitoring measures, identifying all the commitments in the EIS; and - the reasons why the development should be approved having regard to: - relevant matters for consideration under the Environmental Planning and Assessment Act 1979, including the objects of the Act and how the principles of ecologically sustainable development have been incorporated in the design, construction and ongoing operations of the development; - the suitability of the site with respect to potential land use conflicts with existing and future surrounding land uses; and - feasible alternatives to the development (and its key components), including the consequences of not carrying out the development.